 - Laws & Regulations

-- Manuals & Resources
+- · Manuals & Resources

-- · Clarification & Guidance
+- Clarification & Guidance

 - ROW Training & Education

 - LPA Forms & Brochures

-llowing checklist is provided as an aid to completing a new right of way plan based tion 25.4 of the Local Agency Guidelines and WAC 332-130.
+on Section 25.4 of the Local Agency Guidelines and WAC 332-130.
 A vicinity map showing the project limits and total parcel details for parcels too large to show on the individual plan sheet.
 The survey line or centerline of the alignment.
 The old and new RW limits with sufficient ties to the survey line to allow a legal description to be written for all rights to be acquired.
 Show all rights to be acquired including fee simple acquisitions, permanent easements and temporary easements.
 Include advanced acquisition parcels.
 The total ownership boundaries of all parcels showing all rights to be acquired.
 The parcel identification number and owner name.
 Contiguous parcels owned by the same owner.
 Verify that the legal description of each parcel has been plotted correctly.
 The calculated area of the parcel(s) to be acquired.
 The calculated area of the remainder.
 Make sure the total, right of way and remainder areas add up correctly.
 Make sure the curve data is correct and matches the information and stationing on the plan.
 Any improvements within 100' of the existing RW line.
 Cross reference notes to existing RW plans, Records of Survey or other documentation.
 Label grade intersection stations.
 Provide necessary backup calculations and title reports.
 Seal and signature of register professional engineer or professional land surveyor in accordance with RCW 18.43.070 and RCW 58.09.
 Design features, width of the new highway (alignment), grade changes, and other detail of the construction.
 Verify that the requirements of WAC 332-130 have been met, including: Basis of Bearing North Arrow Text size No shading on the plan.
 Identification of corners used to control the alignment A description of all monuments shown